AndyRobinson23/project-management-app/README.md

 # project-management-app

 A project management app built as a way to practice React.

 ## Tools and Concepts utilised:

 - Vite build tool
 - Tailwind CSS
+- Components
+- Props
-- State
+- State and "lifting state up"